 For all these reasons, it will be important that you understand the purpose of regulation, what your board does, and how to engage with your board when that need arises.
 ASWB’s website can help you every step of the way.

 ASWB does more than connect licensees with their boards.
-The association offers services that help licensees maintain their license in good standing through our Approved Continuing Education (ACE) program.
+The association offers services that help licensees maintain their license in good standing through our Approved Continuing Education program.
 ASWB’s Social Work Registry provides a portable, living archive for your important career documentation, including exam results, employment history, supervision records, and more.
 If you have a talent for question writing, you could apply to become a paid item writer for the social work licensing exams.
-And if you are appointed to an ASWB regulatory member board, you will be able to participate in member-related activities such as ASWB’s Spring Education Meeting and New Board Member Training.
+And if you are appointed to an ASWB member regulatory board, you will be able to participate in member-related activities such as ASWB’s Spring Education Conference and New Board Member Training.